 Solution: Give the handle — and the entire kitchen door — a good wipe-down every day with a disinfecting kitchen wipe.
 Remember, kitchen wipes are only good for disinfecting a 3-by-3-foot area.
 Don't try to stretch it!

-5. Kitchen Counter
+5. Kitchen counter

 What can we say?
 The counter is where the action is when it comes to the kitchen — chopping veggies, cutting meats, cracking eggs, pouring milk — and using the aforementioned kitchen sponge to wipe up the spills from all this stuff.
-And then there are splashes from the likewise germy kitchen sink, says Gerba.
+And then there are splashes from the likewise germy kitchen sink, said Gerba.
 This adds up to a lot germs.